 You should close off as many ports as possible on your server, to limit the number of potential access points which could be exploited by an attacker.
 Install a firewall or enable your operating system's built-in firewall, and make sure the firewall is configured to close off as many access points as possible.

-Use and Maintain Anti-Virus Software
+Use and Maintain Anti-Virus Software on Endpoints

-If possible, use anti-virus software to:
+If possible, use anti-virus software on endpoints to:

 - Monitor inbound and outbound traffic for malicious payloads.

-- Scan for malicious software behavior on the server.
+- Scan for malicious software behavior.

 Restrict Server Permissions